awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-repository-details.md

 1. Run the git remote show *remote\-name* command, where *remote\-name* is the alias of the AWS CodeCommit repository \(by default, `origin`\)\.
 **Tip**
-To get a list of AWS CodeCommit repository names along with their URLs, run the git remote \-v command\.
+To get a list of AWS CodeCommit repository names and their URLs, run the git remote \-v command\.

    For example, to view details about the AWS CodeCommit repository with the alias `origin`: